 - The Physics of Baseball: Get a more concrete and fun explanation of physics concepts by seeing them applying to baseball in this video.

 Learn the essentials of understanding physics through these instructional videos for students at all levels.
-In fact, learning the basics of physics can be beneficial to even those in a non-science-related major, such as those enrolled in online colleges for game design.
+In fact, learning the basics of physics can be beneficial to even those in a non-science-related major, such as those enrolled in college for game design.
 After all, learning how physics works in the real world can lead to more realistic game design!

 - Photons: Corpuscles of Light: You may be wondering what the heck a corpuscle is, but you’ll learn soon enough when you watch this video.